paunstefan/mercury_os/DOCUMENTATION.md

 The heap allocator is the one that does what `malloc` and `free` usually do.
 It receives requests for a certain amount of memory and returns an address where that memory is reserved and mapped.

+## Filesystem

+For reading and writing files, at the moment MercuryOS uses a simple RAMDisk filesystem.
+It is a single file with a header containing the number of files, each file's name and location, followed by the file's contents.
+It is loaded into memory as a GRUB module.